 Third-degree burns are severe injuries that must be treated immediately.
 They carry symptoms like charred or blackened skin and damage every layer of skin.
 These injuries often destroy the nerves at the burn site.

 Fourth-degree burns are the most dangerous.
 These burns destroy not only the skin but also the muscle and bone underneath.
-Many of these burns result in fatal injuries.
+Many of these burns result in wrongful death.

 Shared Fault in a Burn Injury Accident